Summary of Problems on YouTube

 Google’s current system depends largely on reactive moderating, which relies on users to flag and report offensive or sexually explicit content.
 Users must first watch the explicit content and then report exact times with descriptions if they wish to report it at all.
 YouTube prefers this method to taking responsibility upon itself to provide more active moderation and policing in real-time, because the views on explicit videos help to serve YouTube’s bottom line.

 Often, the audience viewing this material is comprised of children.
-Pornography has a profound negative impact on the development of children and exposure puts them at greater risk for falling victims of exploitation themselves.
+Pornography, and other sexually graphic material, has a profound negative impact on the development of children and exposure puts them at greater risk for falling victims of exploitation themselves.

 PROBLEM: Ads on Explicit Videos

 Sexually explicit videos on YouTube often amass many views, becoming eligible for lucrative pre-roll video ads that make YouTube and the Uploading Channel lots of money.